Factbook

 Aroma ingredients

-BASF is a leading supplier of high-quality and innovative aroma ingredients for the flavor and fragrance industry.
+BASF is a leading supplier of cost-competitive, high-quality and innovative aroma ingredients for the flavor and fragrance industry.
 We offer a wide variety of aroma ingredients, such as L-menthol, geraniol, citronellol and linalool, which are part of our citral value chain.
 Our broad portfolio also includes renewable-based natural ingredients under the Isobionics® brand.
 We are committed to a sustainable future by providing aroma products with a significant sustainability contribution.
-Our offers focus on a reduced product carbon footprint and include upcycled and renewable alternatives via BASF’s biomass balance approach.
+We offer products with reduced carbon footprints by using steam electricity and raw materials with reduced carbon footprints that we assign via a mass balance approach.
 Our aroma ingredients are sold to the flavor and fragrance industry for use mainly in home and personal care products, in fine fragrances and in the food industry.
-Our global production network – comprising world-scale plants in Ludwigshafen, Germany; Kuantan, Malaysia; as well as one currently under construction in Zhanjiang, China – puts us in a unique position to ensure the highest level of supply reliability.
+Our global production network – comprising world-scale citral plants in Ludwigshafen, Germany; Kuantan, Malaysia; and Zhanjiang, China – puts us in a unique position to ensure the highest level of supply reliability.

 Nutrition ingredients

-Our ingredients for human nutrition comprise high-quality vitamins, such as vitamin A, E, B2 and carotenoids as well as food and health performance ingredients, such as plant sterols or conjugated linoleic acids.
+Our cost-competitive ingredients for human nutrition comprise high-quality vitamins, such as vitamin A, E, B2 and carotenoids.
 They show performance excellence in a variety of applications in strategic market segments such as functional nutrition, dietary supplements, colorants for food and beverages as well as pharmaceutical applications.
-For specific vitamin A and E products, we offer product carbon footprints (PCFs) that are at least 20% better than the global market average.1 In our food fortification initiative, our health ingredients help fortify staple foods to combat micronutrient deficiencies across the world.
+For specific vitamin A and E products, a third-party certified benchmark study showed that the product carbon footprints of our products are at least 20% lower than the global market average.1 In our food fortification initiative, our health ingredients help fortify staple foods to combat micronutrient deficiencies across the world.

 Pharma solutions